 At Kemp Injury Law, we take pride in helping workers who have been injured in a Winter Haven construction accident recover compensation for their injuries or illnesses.
 We believe that workers deserve fair compensation when they have suffered an injury caused by their work, and we can help injured victims and their families seek justice after a serious accident.

-If you have lost a loved one in a Winter Haven construction accident, our team is also available to help you pursue a
+If you have lost a loved one in a Winter Haven construction accident, our team is also available to help you pursue a wrongful death claim.
+Call Kemp Injury Law today to speak with a trusted personal injury attorney and explore your legal options.

 The construction industry features more workplace fatalities than almost any other industry.
 Even a seemingly minor accident at a Winter Haven construction site can result in serious injury that greatly disrupts lives and may have lifelong consequences.
 Some of the most common injuries that workers experience in Winter Haven construction accidents include: